spacenoxxx/rudra/README.md

 ![HostedZone-After-DNSRecord.png](./img/HostedZone-After-DNSRecord.png)

-## To test the PoC, do the following.
+## To test the PoC in the region ap-south-1, do the following.
 You must already have the following (AWS Account with aws-cli configured)

+You have to populate the following parameters with the appropriate values in the `ec2-noip.yaml` template:

+1. VpcId =
+2. ImageId =
+3. KeyName =
+4. HostedZoneName =
+5. Hostname =

 Run the following command with aws-cli `aws cloudformation deploy --template-file ec2-noip.yaml --stack-name ec2-noip2 --region ap-south-1`